torproject/onionbalance/docs/design.md

 ## Limitations

-For a list of Onionbalance limitations, check the [Security Overview page](security.md).
+For a list of Onionbalance limitations, check the [Security page](security.md).